red-axe/am-editor/docs/config/index.md

 The difference with `View` rendering is that you can still see the editor's edits after `readonly` is set to read-only status.

-After rendering, `View` loses all editing capabilities and collaboration capabilities, `View` can render a `card` plug-in with interactive effects
+After rendering, `View` loses all editing capabilities and collaboration capabilities, `View` can render a `card` plugin with interactive effects

 `engine.getHtml()` can only get static `html` and cannot restore the interaction effect of `card` component, but it is very friendly to search engines